 No area fee is payable for areas that are being actively explored or where there is production.
 This means that companies do not pay an area fee during the initial period, while they are following the mandatory work programme.
 Companies can also apply for exemption from the area fee if they submit a plan for development and operation (PDO) or if extra exploration wells are drilled in addition to those required under the work programme.
 It is also possible to apply for exemption if there is a lack of infrastructure in an area or if there is substantial ongoing work within the licence.
 The current rates for area fees are NOK 34 000 per km2 for the first year, NOK 68 000 per km2 for the second year and NOK 137 000 per km2 each year thereafter.

 There are still large areas of the Norwegian continental shelf that have not been opened for oil and gas activities by the Storting.
 These include the whole Barents Sea North, the northeastern part of the Norwegian Sea (Troms II, Nordland VII and parts of Nordland IV, V and VI), the Skagerrak and the area around Jan Mayen.

 Before licensing rounds can be held for these areas, the Storting has to make an official decision to open them.
 Such decisions are based on a combination of impact assessments and resource mapping.
 An impact assessment includes an evaluation of the possible economic, social and environmental impacts of the activities.
 Resource mapping involves surveying the geology of the area to identify its resource potential.

-More than NOK 4 000 billion at the current monetary value has been invested in the Norwegian continental shelf.
+About NOK 4 500 billion at the current monetary value has been invested in the Norwegian continental shelf.
 The infrastructure financed by these investments is used to produce and transport oil and gas and makes it possible to produce further resources cost effectively.

 Declining production from a field releases infrastructure capacity, which can be used by tying in new resources to the same infrastructure.
 In some cases, new smaller deposits can only be profitably developed and produced by using existing infrastructure.